nishiki-tech/nishiki-documents/project-document/docs/domain-model/group-context/group.md

 ## User IDs

-the group is composed of users.
-The group class has user Id list.
+The group is composed of users.
+The group class has user ID list.
 The Group **cannot exist** without any user.

-## container IDs
+## Container IDs

-the group is composed of containers.
+The group is composed of containers.
 The group class has container ID list.
 The Group **can exist** without any container.